Catch a Falling Star

 Chapter 1.
 Robot Walk

-Hot on his tail, a shapely white nanny-bot held aloft a blue Fenclave jumpsuit fit for a toddler, insisting, “The young master must be properly attired before being seen in public!”
+Hot on his tail, a shapely white nanny-bot held a blue Fenclave jumpsuit aloft, insisting, “The young master must be properly attired before being seen in public!”

 At this point, Moonbeam stepped onto the freshly cleaned section of the floor.

-Advertised as the slipperiest oil in the galaxy, Compound 201 promised to unstick anything, claiming to be the ultimate and final lubricant anyone would ever need.
-The service robot reasoned this must also make it the perfect cleaning agent—after all, if nothing could stick to the surface, it followed that it would drastically reduce the frequency of cleaning cycles.
+Advertised as the slipperiest oil in the galaxy, Compound 201 promised to unstick anything.
+It was the ultimate and final lubricant anyone would ever need—that’s what the package said, so it must be true.
+The service robot wondered: perhaps it would also make it the perfect cleaning agent—after all, if nothing could stick to the surface, then surely that would reduce the frequency of cleaning cycles.

-So it was with detached curiosity that the robot observed Moonbeam place his foot on the freshly “cleaned” section of the floor, triggering a slide that transformed into a series of deft splits and tumbles.
-Despite his best efforts, Moonbeam still ended up face-first, his momentum propelling him several meters across the slick, well-lubricated surface.
+So it was with detached curiosity that the robot observed Moonbeam place his foot on the freshly “cleaned” section of the floor.
+He immediately lost traction, cascading through a series of splits and tumbles.
+And, despite his best efforts, he still ended up sliding face-first across the slick, well-lubricated surface.

 The robot made notes on the efficiency of Compound 201.